Inhomogeneous conformal field theory out of equilibrium: Computational details

 and

 as well as

 cf., e.g., Sections~3.3,~4.1, and~4.3 in \cite{GLM}.
-We note that translation invariance is manifest and that \eqref{Tpm_v0b0m0_expectations}--\eqref{Tpm_Jpm_v0b0m0_expectations} only hold true in the thermodynamic limit.
+We note that translation invariance is manifest and that \eqref{Tpm_v0b0m0_expectations}\textnormal{--}\eqref{Tpm_Jpm_v0b0m0_expectations} only hold true in the thermodynamic limit.

-Following \cite{GLM}, the formulas in \eqref{Tpm_v0b0m0_expectations}--\eqref{Tpm_Jpm_v0b0m0_expectations} for $\m_{0} = 0$ can be obtained in a simple way for any modular-invariant CFT.
+Following \cite{GLM}, the formulas in \eqref{Tpm_v0b0m0_expectations}\textnormal{--}\eqref{Tpm_Jpm_v0b0m0_expectations} for $\m_{0} = 0$ can be obtained in a simple way for any modular-invariant CFT.
 In this case, the reason why these hold true only in the limit $L\to\io$ is that then the only contributions are from the vacuum expectation in the dual representation on the circle with circumference $v_{0}\b_{0}$, which is universal since it depends only on the two vacuum highest-weight representations of the Virasoro algebra.
 If we did not take $L\to\io$, there would be contributions from the other Verma modules that depend on the representation content of the CFT, i.e., all eigenstates $|h_+,h_-\rangle$ of $L^{\pm}_0$ where $L^{\pm}_0|h_+,h_-\rangle = h_{\pm}|h_+,h_-\rangle$ and not only the vacuum $|0\rangle$ corresponding to $h_+ = h_- = 0$, see, e.g., \cite{FMS}.
-Lastly, we mention that the formulas for $\m_{0} \neq 0$ can be obtained by large gauge transformations.
+Lastly, we mention that the formulas for $\m_{0} \neq 0$ can be obtained by large gauge transformations. \footnote{ Strictly speaking, the possible values of $\m_{0}$ are constrained by that $L\m_{0} / 2\pi v_{0}$ must be an integer, but this is of no consequence in the infinite volume. }